Skip to Content

 Behavior Management Strategies

-I created a 30-minute mini-workshop called Meltdown Magic, and that workshop also includes a 50-page guide for preventing meltdowns.
+I created a 30-minute mini-workshop called Meltdown Magic, which includes a 50-page guide for preventing meltdowns.
 You can see the workshop and digital guide here.

 Sources – PBIS , KQED